-Eleven species of true bugs (Order Heteroptera) were observed at the DKIST site, including seven endemic species.
-Adults and nymphs of two species of the Hawaiian endemic seed bug genus Nysius (N. coenosulus Stål and N. communis Usinger) were abundant on Dubautia and pukiawe.
-A third species of this genus (N. lichenicola Kirkaldy) was found in leaf litter under plants.
-The PRODUCTION PRODUCTICO PRODUCTICO abundance of this species was infrequent.
+Seven species of true bugs (Order Heteroptera) were observed at the DKIST site, all endemic to Hawai'i.
+Two species of the Hawaiian endemic seed bug genus Nysius (N. coenosulus Stål and N. communis Usinger) were common on Dubautia and pukiawe.
+A third species of this genus (N. lichenicola Kirkaldy) was uncommon in leaf litter under plants.